blockchainsllc/in3-docs/docs/api-c.md

 #### IN3_SIGN_ERR_INVALID_MESSAGE

-Return value used by the signer if the message was invalid.
+Returns value used by the signer if the message was invalid.

 ```c
 #define IN3_SIGN_ERR_INVALID_MESSAGE -3